Dan Lydiate

-Dan Lydiate (born 18 December 1987) is a Wales international rugby union player.
+Dan Lydiate (born 18 December 1987) is a retired Wales international rugby union player.
 A flanker, Lydiate was raised in Llandrindod Wells and is a product of the Newport Gwent Dragons academy.

 Early life

 The younger of two boys born to English docker John Lydiate at Hope Hospital, their Welsh mother Lynne raised them in Salford, Greater Manchester.
 After their father suffered an injury, the family moved to Llandrindod Wells when Dan was aged 4, so that their father could work on his father-in-law's 202 ha sheep farm in the Cambrian Mountains.
 Older brother Jack represented Wales colleges at rugby.
 Dan and Jack have two older brothers John (also born at Hope Hospital) and Steven and an older sister Gillian from their father's first marriage.
+While growing up in Powys, Lydiate attended Llanbister Primary School and Llandrindod High School.